 Shapes and Precious Metals

 Check out our section on color evaluation for advice and information on which cuts show less color, depending on shape, and precious metal colors we recommend.

 A color I diamond will not sparkle better than a diamond with lower color.
 A diamond’s observable brightness, fire, sparkle, and contrast are all attributable to its cut-quality.
 A diamond’s optical properties are not influenced by its color grade, except for variance in spectral absorption minutia which is rarely relevant.

-If you are seeing an color I diamond which is inexplicably low priced it could have to do with a subtle or not-so-subtle brown, grey or green undertone which influences overall diamond color appearance.
-Such tint may not be disclosed on the laboratory grading report but are usually disclosed among wholesalers.
+If you are seeing a color I diamond that is inexplicably low priced it could have to do with a subtle or not-so-subtle brown, grey or green undertone which influences the overall diamond color appearance.
+Such tint may not be disclosed on the laboratory grading report but is usually disclosed among wholesalers.
 Read our section on diamond color analysis for information on avoiding this issue.

 Intermediate I Color Diamonds